 The reason people with varied degrees thrive in HR is that HR functions are so varied.
 In the above example, the political scientist had a strong background in data analysis.
 The social worker could handle employee relations issues with ease.
 Your imagination can run wild on why someone with a degree in elementary education was valued in an HR department.
 But, training and development departments and functions have increasingly sought educational credentials as the career development field has expanded.

 Another path to HR is to work in another field and then transfer to an HR function supporting people in this field.
 This is especially valuable in recruiting (they truly understand job requirements) and HR business partner roles.
 But, people from many other jobs have switched successfully to a career in HR.
 HR people who took this path often have a wide variety of degrees as well.
 They bring a wide variety of knowledge to the HR office that is appreciated.

-So, do HR leaders need degrees?
 The answer is all over the board depending on your circumstances, what you want to do, and what your targeted organization needs, wants, and expects.
 But, the bottom line is that HR professionals increasingly have Bachelor's degrees and advanced degrees.
 Why not consider joining the best prepared, degreed professionals?